esp8266/Arduino/doc/faq/a01-espcomm_sync-failed.md

 #### Ck

-Circuit below has been prepared to collect wave-forms for ck reset method.
+Circuit below has been prepared to collect wave-forms for ck reset method ([get fzz source](pictures/a01-circuit-ck-reset.fzz)).
 It is simpler than for [nodemcu](#nodemcu) reset and therefore often used to wire up generic ESP modules on a breadboard.
-Check it against your wiring when comparing your measurements against wave-forms below.
+Check it against your wiring when comparing your measurements against wave-forms below .

 ![Sample circuit to check ck method](pictures/a01-circuit-ck-reset.png)